oregenal/counterc/README.md

 # Counter

-Simple counter, that read keyboard devise & on + increase counter in a file
+Simple counter, that read keyboard device & on + increase counter in a file